Integrated Health Management

 • Independent Review Organization materials

 We notify contracted physicians and providers of any medical policy change at least 90 days prior to the start date of the policy.
 This notification generally takes place through publication on the news section of our provider website.
-Visit the our provider website to sign up for regular email notifications of policy changes and other Premera news.
+Visit the provider website to sign up for regular email notifications of policy changes and other Premera news.
 We occasionally mail notifications to provider offices.

 When there are differences between the member's contract and medical policy, the member's contract prevails.
 The existence of a medical policy regarding a specific service or treatment does not guarantee that the member's contract covers that service.